We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Sexual behaviors are often learned from the media we consume.
 This includes both positive and negative depictions of sexual activity.
 Be aware that what you think sex is supposed to be may not be what you or your partner want.

 - Sex toys.
 Handheld vibrators, penis rings, butt plugs, and anal beads can be a fun way to stimulate the penis, clitoris, or anus.
+Make sure to use these items safely and clean them between usage.

 - Other forms of sexual contact.
 Use your mouths to build excitement, either on each other’s genitals or other erogenous areas.

 - Different entry points.
 In a heterosexual relationship and only tried vaginal sex?
-Ask your partner if they’re interested in trying anal.
-Or if they’re willing to peg you with a toy.
+Ask your partner if they’re interested in trying anal or if they’re willing to peg you with a toy.
 Pro tip: Bring plenty of lube!

 - Role-playing.
 Set up a situation or act as characters to help build an arousing story around your sexual encounter.